Diekri Technology Inc.

 Some Additional Notes/Thoughts

 Remember that almost all box-stores sell lower grade technology but maybe that's all you need.
-Again, check the warranty if you do, to see if they will back their products.
+Again, check the in-store warranty to see if they will back their products.